greatdaveo/privycode-viewer/README.md

 # 🔐 PrivyCode

+This is the **React Frontend** of the PrivyCode project.

-PrivyCode is a secure platform that allows developers to share **read-only access to their private GitHub repositories** with recruiters or collaborators — without making them public or exposing secrets.
+PrivyCode is a secure platform that allows developers to share **read-only access to their private GitHub repositories** with recruiters or collaborators - without making them public or exposing secrets.

 ---

 ## 🚀 Features

-- 🔗 Generate expiring viewer links to private GitHub repositories
+- Generate expiring viewer links to private GitHub repositories
-- 👁️ Allow recruiters to browse your code — no GitHub login required
+- Allow recruiters to browse your code - no GitHub login required
-- ✂️ Read-only access — no forking or editing
+- Read-only access - no forking or editing
-- 📦 Track view limits and expiration per link
+- Track view limits and expiration per link
-- 🧑‍💻 Developer dashboard to manage links
+- Developer dashboard to manage links
-- 🔄 Light/dark theme support
-- 📝 Copy, edit, delete links with ease
+- Copy, edit, delete links with ease

 ---